Welcome, lost traveler!

 XFS Filesystem Structure

 And I got this quick-n-dirty code out of it in a few days, which saved almost everything from that crippled filesystem.
-Make sure to see the README first!
+It served well as "unformat" or BIG undelete for XFS :) Make sure to see the README first!

 xfsr-20091207.tgz